-- (i) Under Section 9(1) of the POBO, when conducting his/her principal's business or affairs, an agent should not solicit or accept any advantage without the permission of his/her principal.
-For example, an individual insurance agent accepted an advantage from a client for assisting the latter to conceal his pre-existing illness when applying for life insurance would be liable to the offence. - (ii) According to POBO, both offering and accepting any advantage constitute an offence.
-Therefore, the offeror of advantage as stated in (i) commits an offence under Section 9(2) of the POBO.
-In the above example, the client who offered the advantage to the insurance agent would be liable to this offence. - (iii) Section 9(3) of the POBO provides that any agent who, with intent to deceive his/her principal, uses any receipt, account or other document which is false or erroneous commits an offence.
-For example, an individual insurance agent used bogus insurance applications to deceive insurance company of commissions would be liable to the offence. - (iv) The maximum penalty for committing any of the above offences is imprisonment for 7 years and a fine of HK\$500,000.
+- (i) Under section 9(1) of the POBO, when conducting his/her principal's business or affairs, an agent should not solicit or accept any advantage without the permission of his/her principal.
+For example, an individual insurance agent who accepted an advantage from a client for assisting the latter in concealing his pre-existing illness when applying for life insurance would commit the offence. - (ii) According to the POBO, both offering and accepting any advantage constitute an offence.
+Therefore, the offeror of advantage as stated in (i) above commits an offence under section 9(2) of the POBO.
+In the above example, the client who offered an advantage to the insurance agent would commit the offence. - (iii) Section 9(3) of the POBO provides that any agent who, with intent to deceive his/her principal, uses any receipt, account or other document which is false or erroneous commits an offence.
+For example, an individual insurance agent who used bogus insurance applications to trick his/her appointing insurance company out of commissions would commit the offence. - (iv) The maximum penalty for committing any of the above offences is imprisonment for 7 years and a fine of HK\$500,000.

-(b) Elaborations on Key Elements
+(b) Elaborations of Key Elements